 What if I experience a future financial emergency and need my money?

 There are strict provisions for hardship withdrawals.
-They can be requested from the Plan Administrator, but you must prove you are experiencing an unforeseen and extreme financial emergency and provide evidence demonstrating that you have exhausted all other reasonable alternatives.
+They can be requested from Great-West Retirement Services, but you must prove you are experiencing an unforeseen and extreme financial emergency and provide evidence demonstrating that you have exhausted all other reasonable alternatives.
 This includes stopping your deferrals and cashing out the maximum allowable annual/personal leave.

 An unforeseeable emergency which results in a severe financial hardship can result from any of the following developments: